kubernetes-sigs/kubespray/docs/upgrades.md

 :warning: IMPORTANT: Some of the variable formats changed in the k8s-cluster.yml between 2.8.5 and 2.9.0 :warning:

-If you do not keep your inventory copy up to date, **your upgrade will fail** and your first master will be left non-functional until fixed and re-run.
+If you do not keep your inventory copy up to date, **your upgrade will fail** and your first controlplane will be left non-functional until fixed and re-run.

 It is at this point the cluster was upgraded from non-kubeadm to kubeadm as per the deprecation warning.